Do you know what week it is?!

 Now, for State Fair week, I’m bringing you two unique State-Fair-worthy recipes.
 For starters: Scalloped Corn Arancini.
 So much to unpack here, so we might as well get to it!

-First: SCALLOPED CORN!
 I’m not sure if it is purely a Midwest thing, but I’m willing to bet it is.
 So for those of you who know what I’m talking about, you might want to go ahead and skip over the next paragraph or two.
 For those of you who have no idea, stick with me!
 Here it goes…

 Scalloped Corn is basically a corn casserole.
 I was obsessed with it as a child (hello, all things corn).
 There was something about the slightly sweet creamed corn, the addition of crackers that bumped up the saltiness and added a slight crunch.
-It’s
+It’s nostalgic, so if it’s all lost on you, I apologize.

 When I thought about the Minnesota State Fair, and my favorite Midwestern foods, I couldn’t help but feel compelled to do something with scalloped corn.
 While it can admittedly be a bit boring on its own, balled up and rolled in a mix of breadcrumbs and Ritz crackers, fried to perfection, immediately makes it an ULTIMATE winner.
 Just like the crisp, creamy classic arancini, hit totally hits the mark.